Key Takeaways

 Each approach offers a different lens for understanding how geography shapes real-world patterns.
 The choice of technique depends on the question being asked, the type of data available, and the level of insight required.

 Consider a retail brand deciding where to open new stores or close underperforming locations.
-By combining location-based data such as existing store locations, competitor presence, population density, and consumer movement patterns, spatial analysis helps identify areas of opportunity and risk.
+By combining location-based data such as existing store locations, competitor presence, population density, and consumer movement patterns, spatial data analysis helps identify areas of opportunity and risk.

 Instead of relying solely on historical sales data, teams can visualize how customer activity flows across regions, how trade areas overlap, and where demands may shift over time.
 This allows decision-makers to act proactively, not reactively.